Should I Take An Internship?

 Graduate Internships can be a good way of gaining some valuable work experience while looking for long term employment.
-But what are the pros and cons?
-And should you apply for one?
+Our guide explains the benefits of taking an internship once you've completed your university studies.

 What is an internship?

 An internship is an agreement that an individual will work for a company for a fixed period of time, usually between one month and one year.
 The contract may be part-time or full-time, and can be paid or unpaid depending on the company concerned.

 ‘Sandwich’ placements are sometimes taken just before the final year of a course, and form part of a degree programme.
 This year in industry is a paid placement and often forms part of a science or engineering degree, as well as some finance-related courses.